treesess/STEAMRELAY/README.md

 There are more than FDM that Martha would like to promote:

-- Dried flower:
+- Dried flower

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/8a584bf0-fb8f-40ce-8324-bf2a936adab4)

-- Insect collection:
+- Insect collection

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/0db64400-f06b-4b3e-bf7c-1701b8712091)

 When talking about getting hands dirty, being close to nature is the same as STEAM.

+- Copperplate

 And for the "A" in STEAM, Martha would be glad to introduce you to English Caligraphy (Copperplate) if you are interested: